Data Recovery Best Practices for a Failed NAS Qsan XCubeSAN XS5312 RAID Array

 By following these precautions, you can minimize the risk of data loss or corruption during the migration process between NAS Qsan XCubeSAN XS5312 devices.

-Although NAS XCubeSAN XS5312 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS XCubeSAN XS5312 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view